 So why might you require special treatment from an endodontist here at our excellent cosmetic dentists London?
 Well, if the dental pulp tissue becomes infected, it can result in severe and constant pain.
 In such cases, endodontic therapy (or root canal treatment) is necessary to alleviate these symptoms and prevent the risk of further infection.

 Treating a root canal infection is important, not only because the condition can cause debilitating pain, but if left untreated, root canal infections can result in abscesses and eventually tooth loss.
-It’s always best to act soon rather than later to prevent any future problems and further endodontics procedures being required.
+It’s always best to act soon rather than later to prevent any future problems and further endodontics procedures from being required.

 Whether you attend the practice for a dental check-up or for a full course of treatment, our focus is on the well-being and comfort of our patients.
 We understand that not everyone is comfortable visiting the dentists, but we aim to make your visit as relaxing as possible.

-Dr Leonard Fox (pictured) is experienced in root canal treatment, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and is one of the most experienced specialists for performing root canal treatment in London.
+Dr Leonard Fox (pictured) is experienced in root canal treatment, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and is one of the most experienced specialists in performing root canal treatment in London.

 The process of root canal treatment

 Firstly the endodontics dentist will need a clear x-ray of the root of your infected tooth.
 Even though you may be in severe pain pre-treatment, the root canal treatment is pain free, the dentist will anesthetise the tooth and surrounding gum tissue to ensure your comfort.